 These are knee-high compression socks ($56).
 As compression goes, I’d place them in the moderate-to-high compression category.
 Other features include ribbing for a close fit, an arch-support band, and those funky 3D.Dots, three dimensional nubs of material designed to grip a shoe’s insole, provide padding to sensitive areas of the foot, and allow air and moisture transfer.
 They are unisex, but come in 11 sizes based upon your shoe size and the circumference of your calf at its thickest point.
 You can get these socks in black or white.

-These socks do the trick in supporting all of the tricky, tiny support muscles of the lower legs and preventing vibrations in my calf muscles.
+These running socks do the trick in supporting all of the tricky, tiny support muscles of the lower legs and preventing vibrations in my calf muscles.
 I’ve also enjoyed using these socks on long travel outings and during recovery to prevent swelling.
 The arch-support band is nice; I can feel the tiniest of tugs on my arches at the ends of long runs when the arch collapses a bit due to muscle fatigue.

 And the 3D.Dots?
 Honestly, I can’t tell if they do anything or not.
 About the biggest impact they’ve had is garnering attention from others who ask, “What kind of sock is that?” and “What are those dots?”